goatatwork/LabStack/README.md

   network.
 All hosts in the lab network can point to the IP of the host that is running the stack for easy resolution of local names.
 This is also intended as a recursive resolver for any hosts in the lab.

+  The `docker-compose-swarm.yml` this stack can be deployed using `docker stack deploy --compose-file docker-compose-swarm.yml LabStack`